What is a basal cell carcinoma?

 Complications and side effects of cryotherapy include:

-- The procedure leaves a permanent white mark.
+- The procedure leaving a permanent white mark.

-- If applied to the back of a hand, there is a risk of damaging the underlying tendons.
+- When applied to the back of a hand, there is a risk of damaging the underlying tendons

 - Application over a nerve involved in sensation may result in temporary numbness for weeks or months.